franckmarini/KnxDevice/README.md

   _Read an usual format com object_

 * **Description:** Get the current value of a group object.
 This function is relevant for objects with usual format, see table below.
-* **Parameters:** "objectIndex" is the index (in the list) of the object to be read. "returnedValue" is the read com object value. "returnedValue" can be any standard C type (boolean, uchar, char, uint, int, ulong, long, float types).
+* **Parameters:** "objectIndex" is the index (in the list) of the object to be read. "returnedValue" is the read com object value. "returnedValue" can be any standard C type (boolean, uchar, char, uint, int, ulong, long, float, double types).
 * **Return:** KNX_DEVICE_OK (0) when everything went well, KNX_DEVICE_NOT_IMPLEMENTED (254) in case of F32 conversion, KNX_DEVICE_ERROR (255) in case of unsupported group object format.
 * **Examples:**
 ```